Chance-Constrained Set Covering with Wasserstein Ambiguity

 where \(\nu^{0} := 0\), \(\tau^j := \ceil{u^j / B}\), \(\nu^j := u^j - B(\tau^{j} - 1)\) for all \(j \in [J]\), and \(\nu^j\)'s are sorted so that \(\nu^j \geq \nu^{j - 1}\) for all \(j \in [J]\). \end{theorem} To apply the mixing scheme, we divide both sides of the base inequalities in \eqref{eqn:setcross-base} by \(-d^j\) to obtain

 This would obey the structure of \(\mathcal{MIX}\) if \(-(d^j_0+\gamma)/d^j\) (counterpart of \(u^j\)) were a constant, or equivalently, if variable \(\gamma\) were a constant.
-Although this is not true in general, we observe that, without loss of optimality, \(\gamma\) can take only a finite set of values. \begin{proposition} There exists an optimal solution \((x^*, \gamma^{*}, z^{*})\) to (\DRCCbC{}) such that
+Although this is not true in general, we observe that, without loss of optimality, \(\gamma\) can take only a finite set of values.
+It is worth mentioning that a similar result appeared in~\cite[Lemma~\(1\)]{ho-nguyen-2020-distr-robus}. \begin{proposition} There exists an optimal solution \((x^*, \gamma^{*}, z^{*})\) to (\DRCCbC{}), using the reformulation $Z$ defined in~\eqref{eqn:reform-mono}, such that